Teddy Afro

 Tewodros Kassahun Germamo (ቴዎድሮስ ካሳሁን ገርማሞ; born 14 July 1976), known professionally as Teddy Afro, is an Ethiopian singer-songwriter.
+Considered one of the most significant Ethiopian artists of all time, he debut his first album titled Abugida in 2001, gaining tractions from popular fandom.

+Following the 2005 general election, Tewodros became popular figure by his politically motivated song "Yasteseryal", subsequently imprisoned by the government for alleged hit-and-run incident in 2006.
+After his release from prison for good conduct in 2009, Tewodros continued his career showcasing his popularity and released widely acclaimed albums like Tikur Sew (2012) and Ethiopia (2017).
+From then, he released singles related to ongoing events in Ethiopia such as "Demo Be Abay" (2020), "Armash" (2021) and "Na'at" (2022).

-Known by his revolutionary songs and political dissent sentiment, Teddy is considered one of the most significant Ethiopian artists of all time.
-Teddy has had a huge cultural impact on the Ethiopian music industry and has been a big influence on many young artists.
+Tewodros' musical genre is more influenced by reggae fusion and traditional highland Ethiopian music, the later is dominant throughout his career.
+Tewodros has had a huge cultural impact on the Ethiopian music industry and has been a big influence on many young artists.
+In 2012, Tewodros was married to actress and model Amleset Muchie; together they have four children.

 Life and career

 1976–2001: Early years

 Tewodros Kassahun Germamo was born in Addis Ababa, Ethiopia on 14 July 1976 to a singer and songwriter Kassahun Germamo and dancer Tilaye Arage.
-Tewodros is of ethnic Amhara descent.
-Despite involving with the entertainment industry, his parents discouraged him to pursue his music career.

 2001–2007: Abugida, Teddy and Yasteseryal

 Teddy Afro made his debut in 2001 with the album Abugida, quickly establishing himself as a prominent voice in his native country.
-Mixing reggae, traditional Ethiopian styles, and pop music, his sophomore LP, 2005's Yastesereyal yielded a major hit in its controversial title track, which criticized corruption in the country's government.
+Mixing reggae, traditional Ethiopian styles, and pop music, his sophomore LP, 2005's Yasteseryal yielded a major hit in its controversial title track, which criticized corruption in the country's government.
 The song "Hab Dahlak" talks about the division of Ethiopia and Eritrea in terms of couples separating.
 Four of the album's songs were subsequently banned from media outlets, though "Yastesereyal" sales and influence remained controversial.

 His second album Teddy was done in 2000 but released in 2002.

 His third album, Yasteseryal was released in 2005.
 This album was one of the most influential and controversial.
 Teddy's lyrical sentiments and the release of this album coincided with the elevated political tension in Ethiopia surrounding the 2005 Ethiopian general election.
 The government banned four of his songs including "Yasteseryal" from playing on Ethiopian media outlets.
 This restriction was put to rest after the governing party was thrown out of power in April 2018.
 He has since performed these songs in Addis Ababa Meskel Square concerts.
 Nonetheless, the album sold more than a million copies within a few months after its release.